sebsassi/zebradm/docs/src/celestial.rst

     zdm::la::Vector<double, 3> ssbr_velocity = icrs_to_gcrs(0.0);

-For completeness we may note that the ICRS to GCRS transformation relies on another transformation :cpp:type:`zdm::celestial::ECStoICRS` to express the orbital velocity origincally expressed in the Ecliptic Coordinate System (ECS) of J2000 in the ICRS.
+For completeness we may note that the ICRS to GCRS transformation relies on another transformation :cpp:class:`zdm::celestial::ECStoICRS` to express the orbital velocity origincally expressed in the Ecliptic Coordinate System (ECS) of J2000 in the ICRS.

 The primary terrestrial reference system is the International Terrestrial Reference System (ITRS).